cdapio/cdap-apps/TwitterSentiment/README.rst

 The TwitterSentiment application analyzes the sentiments of Twitter tweets and categorizes them as either positive, negative or neutral.
 Key features include:

-- Real-time collection of data from Twitter (requires `Twitter Configuration`_ to be setup)
+- Real-time collection of data from Twitter (with optional `Twitter Configuration`_)
 - Real-time statistics on analyzed tweets with breakdown by sentiment

 Implementation Details